Kechieanyanwu/bossMachine/README.md

 5. Play around with the site, cancel all your meetings, manage your minions, and think of money-making schemes!

 Project Status:
+Satisfactorily completed with all tests passing.

-Satisfactorily completed.
-I will come back to this if I need to practice modifying the front end.
+I will come back to this if I need to practice modifying the front end, or if I want to practice tightening some of the logic.

 This project helped me flex my RESTful API muscles.
 I also got to practice building subroutes.